addavriance/EnhancedFallingTrees/README.md

 ## Compatibility
 ### Versions
-- Compatible with Minecraft Fabric versions 1.20 to 1.20.4.
+- Compatible with Minecraft Fabric/Forge versions 1.20 to 1.20.4.
 ### Mods
 - Compatible with other mods that add trees natively.